burlachenkok/exploring-python3/python3-note.md

 In Python 2/3 there are no pointers.
 However, the built-in function called `id(obj)` according to [1],[2], [link](https://docs.python.org/3/reference/datamodel.html#objects-values-and-types) means the address of an object in the interpreter's virtual memory.

+> The fact that `id(x)` is the memory address of object *x* is a CPython implementation detail.
+CPython can change this in the future.
+It's also hard to say what is guaranteed by the standard - because there is no standard (and this is a cons. of not having the standard).

 Therefore, in principle that two objects refer to the same memory can be checked in the following way:
 ```python
 id(x) == id(y)